aquila57/Template_Test_with_Java/README.md

 ## SinTempl.java

-SinTempl.java is the same template test applied to a modifies etaus random number generator.
+SinTempl.java is the same template test applied to a modified etaus random number generator.
 One million samples are taken in this test, but the samples do not follow a uniform distribution.
 The purpose of this test is to show how a non-uniform random number generator